HISTORY OF THE KING JAMES BIBLE

 Who were the Puritans, and where did they come from?

 To answer that requires royal history from one of the most colorful periods of England.
 You’ll recall that Henry VIII of England was married six times, ostensibly in the hope of producing a male heir.
 His first marriage to Catherine of Aragon (daughter of King Ferdinand and Queen Isabella of Spain) had brought the English crown huge tracts of land on the continent.
 But she could not give him a son that survived infancy.
 The Pope would not grant Henry a divorce.
 The Queen’s nephew, the Holy Roman Emperor Charles V, the most powerful monarch in Europe, did not take kindly to the idea of the King of England jettisoning his Aunt Catherine.
-For Henry to obtain an annulment and marry Anne Boleyn (who was pregnant at the time) it was expedient to break from the Roman Catholic Church and set himself up as the head of the Church of England.
+For Henry to obtain an annulment and marry Anne Boleyn it was expedient to break from the Roman Catholic Church and set himself up as the head of the Church of England.
 But theologically Henry did not move toward a Protestant theology.
 Indeed, earlier in his life, he had written a criticism of Luther’s teachings entitled “Assertion of the Seven Sacraments Against Luther” and was declared by the Pope to be “Defender of the Faith” in 1521.
 Nevertheless, in rejecting the authority of Rome over the church in his realm he seized Roman Catholic property in England and close monasteries.

 Henry’s successor, his only son Edward VI (from his third wife Jane Seymour) became an advanced Protestant under the tutoring of Henry Bullinger, the Swiss Protestant Reformer and the preaching of John Knox (the Scottish Reformer who would later study under John Calvin in Geneva).
 However, this advanced form of Protestantism ended when the sickly Edward died at the age of 15.